shdewz/3wc-stream-overlay/README.md

 Not included here.
 Contains the following items:
 - `teams.json` - list of teams, static
-- `beatmaps.json` - simple beatmap list, exchanged weekly
-- `beatmap_data.json` - full beatmap data, exchanged weekly
+- `beatmaps.json` - mappool data, exchanged weekly
 - `coming_up.json` - time and team names for a match, exchanged every match, used for intro screen